Edison-A-N/mozi/README.md

 ## Project Status

-This project is actively maintained and ready for public use.
-We welcome contributions and feedback!
+**Current Version: Alpha**

+This project is in early development stage.
+Core functionality is working, but:
+- Features may change without notice
+- Some edge cases may not be handled
+- Documentation is still evolving

+We actively maintain this project and welcome your feedback to help improve it!

 ## Contributing